 If you want to appoint someone else to be your proxyholder, cross out the executive chair and director names, and write in the name of the person you're appointing.
-Your proxyholder doesn't have to be an Exco shareholder, but he or she goes to the meeting and votes your shares for you.
+Your proxyholder doesn't have to be an Exco shareholder, but he or she must attend the virtual meeting and vote your shares for you.